elletjies/2019-11-11-ttt-heidelberg/index.md

 <p id="accessibility">
   <strong>Accessibility:</strong> We are committed to making this workshop
   accessible to everybody.
-Please contact the workshop organisers to let them know if need any assistance to make your participation at the workshop more comfortable.
+Please contact the workshop organisers to let them know if you need any assistance to make your participation at the workshop more comfortable.
 </p>
 <p>
   Materials will be provided in advance of the workshop and large-print handouts are available if needed by notifying the organizers in advance.
-If we can help making learning easier for you (e.g. requirements related to mobility, dietary etc.) please please get in touch (using contact details below) and we will attempt to provide them.
+If we can help making learning easier for you (e.g. requirements related to mobility, diet etc.) please please get in touch (using contact details below) and we will try our best to provide them.
 </p>

 <p>